 Test Comments /Conclusions /Points Forward 1 Using the previous year's annual return agree the current year's brought forward balances in the cash book.
-The cash book balances bfwd agrees to the 2014/15 cwfd balances.
+The cash book balances bfwd agrees to the 2015/16 cwfd balances.
 2 Review the nominal ledger/cashbook for large and unusual entries and agree to supporting documentation Council uses the electronic SCRIBE system, all entries laid out in clear and logical manner with references and cross references as appropriate to supporting documentation.
 No data fields have been left blank and the reader can easily identify from the narrative the nature and scope of the transaction.
-3 Verify arithmetic by casting a sample of the cash book, if this is maintained electronically check one month only SCRIBE is an electronic system, I have verified the arithmetic by testing the receipts at month 5.
-There were no errors 4 Is the cashbook maintained and up to date The RFO/Clerk maintains the system on a regular basis.
-5 Is the cashbook regularly balanced Evidence seen to show bank reconciliations are produced on a regular basis - however printed evidence for council records was light 6 Is the data input by the RFO checked internally Yes in detail.
+3 Verify arithmetic by casting a sample of the cash book, if this is maintained electronically check one month only SCRIBE is an electronic system, I have verified the arithmetic on a bank reconciliation drawn at random there were no errors 4 Is the cashbook maintained and up to date The RFO/Clerk maintains the system on a regular basis.
+5 Is the cashbook regularly balanced Evidence seen to show bank reconciliations are produced on a regular basis.
+6 Is the data input by the RFO checked internally Yes in detail.

 Satisfactory - I am of the opinion that the SCRIBE package is being used properly, and that it is fit for purpose for a council of this size.
-I was pleased to see that the books and records on SCRIBE are regularly maintained and clerk/RFO has a positive attitude to keeping these up to date.